Danes99/journalism/k8s/README.md

 There are several ways to create a Kubernetes cluster:

-Using a managed Kubernetes service like Google Kubernetes Service (GKE), Azure Kubernetes Service (AKS), or Amazon Elastic Kubernetes Service (EKS).
+- Using a managed Kubernetes service like [Google Kubernetes Service (GKE)](https://cloud.google.com/kubernetes-engine/), [Azure Kubernetes Service (AKS)](https://docs.microsoft.com/en-us/azure/aks/), or [Amazon Elastic Kubernetes Service (EKS)](https://aws.amazon.com/eks/)
-Installing Kubernetes yourself on cloud or on-premises infrastructure with a Kubernetes installation tool like kubeadm or kops.
+- Installing Kubernetes yourself on cloud or on-premises infrastructure with a Kubernetes installation tool like [kubeadm](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/create-cluster-kubeadm/) or [kops](https://github.com/kubernetes/kops)
-Creating a Kubernetes cluster on your local machine with a tool like Minikube, MicroK8s, or k3s In this section, you are going to use Minikube.
+- Creating a Kubernetes cluster on your local machine with a tool like [Minikube](https://kubernetes.io/docs/setup/learning-environment/minikube/), [MicroK8s](https://microk8s.io/), or [k3s](https://k3s.io/)

 **In this section, you are going to use Minikube.**